Skip to content

 Loss & Training

-The VLA model loss remains unchanged; only the training set is replaced with original simulation plus real-style videos augmented via coreset sampling.
-The paper compares two mixing strategies: mixture (retain all original data + add augmented) and replacement (replace selected coreset with augmented). \(\pi_0\) benefits more from mixture, while the stronger \(\pi_{0.5}\) prefers replacement—stronger models can handle larger distribution shifts.
+The VLA objective remains unchanged; the training set is replaced with a mixture of original simulation data and realistic-style videos augmented via coreset sampling.
+The paper compares two strategies: mixture (keeping all original data + adding augmented data) and replacement (directly replacing selected coreset data with augmented versions).
+Findings show \(\pi_0\) benefits more from mixture, while the stronger \(\pi_{0.5}\) prefers replacement, as stronger models can better handle larger distribution shifts.

 Key Experimental Results